aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/nation/elections/benediction-by-rabbi-lauren-berkun-at-the-democratic-national-convention-2020.html.md

 where security,
 dignity,
 and prosperity,
-abound for all its inhabitants
+abound for all its inhabitants.
 </div></td></tr>